Trivivium/devops-2k20/report/REPORT.md

 ![Development Flow](./images/development_diagram_ci_highlight.png)

-The pipeline is only a small part of the development flow, however, done correct, it increases the effectiveness ten-fold.
+The pipeline is only a small part of the development flow, however, done correctly, it increases the effectiveness many-fold.

 ### Continuous Integration